-- Flash Gordon: Both of the TV stations shown are obssesed with ratings and Dale's attempts to promote the value of integrity are ignored.
-Dale's competitor is the Hot Scoop.
+- Flash Gordon: Both of the TV stations shown are obsessed with ratings and Dale's attempts to promote the value of integrity are ignored.

-- In Parks and Recreation a reporter refused to do a negative story about the big company which owned her newspaper.
+- In Parks and Recreation a reporter refuses to do a negative story about the big company that owned her newspaper.